A Model of Pupal Water Loss in Glossina: The Resulting Model for Pupal Water Loss

 \subsection{Solving the Equations}

 The above rate formulae constitute a series of first order, ordinary differential equations.
-One expects the resulting function to be Lipshitz continuous over each of the developmental sub--stages identified, likely even a contraction.
-While a fourth--order--accurate Runge--Kutta--Fehlberg method (R--K--F--4--5) would normally be the preferred method of integration, the series of equations is voluminous and the relevant domains of applicability are also non--trivial.
+One expects the resulting function to be Lipshitz continuous over each of the developmental sub-stages identified, likely even a contraction.
+While a fourth-order-accurate Runge-Kutta-Fehlberg (R-K-F-4-5) method\footnotemark[1] would normally be the preferred method of integration, the series of equations is voluminous, issues of non-differentiabilty and discontinuity pertain to the complete pupal period and the relevant subdomains of applicability are both numerous and temperature dependent.

 Euler's method is usually considered distasteful from the point of view of its error.
 The local error per step, of length ${\Delta t}$, is $O({\Delta t}^2)$.
 Since the required number of steps is proportional to $\frac{1}{{\Delta t}}$, the global error is $O({\Delta t})$.
 This is indeed primitive.
 The method is, nonetheless, considered robust for the type of first order, ordinary differential equation to be solved.
-The real strength of Euler's method lies in its robustness at discontinuities and points of non--differentiability.
+The real strength of Euler's method lies in its robustness at discontinuities and points of non-differentiability.
 The maximum, additional error introduced at such points is of the same order as the method's global error (this is easy to see).
 The same cannot be said for the higher order methods.
 The use of one or other of the higher order methods is still not precluded in the problem at hand, since the discontinuities and points at which differentiability breaks down are predictable.
-Using Euler's method, however, one has one problem to solve, whereas using one of the higher order methods entails solving six, seperate problems; each confined to its own respective domain of Lipshitz continuity, scaling etc..
+Using Euler's method, however, one has one problem to solve, whereas using one of the higher order methods entails solving six, seperate problems; each confined to its own respective domain of Lipshitz continuity, requiring dynamic scaling etc..

 The handicap of a poor error is easily overcome computationally.
 That is by using a small step length e.g. $\frac{1}{1000}$th of a puparial duration.
-Two significant figures are all that is sought.
+Two significant figures are all that are sought.
 Since the problem is not intractably large, expedience takes precedence over taste and the more pedestrian Euler's method is considered the appropriate choice.